 For animal's with ongoing issues, such as osteoarthritis, you will have the option to be placed on our management scheme, whereby ongoing maintenance therapy can continue to be delivered.
 Find out more about managing dogs with osteoarthritis here.

-Prior to collecting you dog I will read through your dogs history so that I have a good understanding of what has been going on, I may have also spoken to your vet or your dogs surgeon.
+Prior to meeting you, I will read through your dogs history so that I have a good understanding of what has been going on, I may have also spoken to your vet or your dogs surgeon.
 To further understand, I may ask you for some more in depth questions.
 This is part of my subjective assessment and is an important part of the appointment.
-It gives me a good idea of where your dog is at in his rehab and what your expectations and goals are for your dog.
+It gives me a good idea of where your dog is at in his rehab journey and what your expectations and goals are for your dog.
 There is no right or wrong answer here, every dog and every owner is different, which is why it is so important for me to get some history from you.

 We will then take a look at how your dog is moving.
-If they are able to, I may ask you to walk your dog away from me, then back towards me, first slowly at a walking pace, then a little more briskly (this will of course depend on how well your dog is walking and if they are able to demonstrate what they can/can't do).
+If they are able to, I may ask you to walk your dog away from me, then back towards me, first slowly at a walking pace, then a little more briskly.
 Here I am looking for any asymmetries in the movement, if they are limping, and if there appears to be any obvious areas of weakness or compensation.

 We will then go into the therapy room together.
 In order to allow your dog a fear free experience he/she will be offered a likimat or some yummy treats (provided), if your dog has any allergies or is on strict diet, please let me know before hand.

 Your dogs movement in the affected limb(s) will be assessed, along with muscle tone and any areas of pain.
 As well as their overall strength and mobility.

 Based on this assessment I will formulate and undertake a bespoke treatment strategy.
 This may include soft tissue mobilisation, massage, electrotherapy such as LASER or BioMag as well as joint mobilisations where appropriate.

 You can find out more on the treatment modalities that I use here